 I'm not saying that safety managers cannot manage their SMS without aviation SMS software.
 Very small, simple operations may be able to succeed using paper, MS Excel and MS Word.
-Based on experience, if your operations have more than 20 employees, low cost SMS software will easily be one of your best investments in the SMS.
+Based on experience, if your operations have more than 40 employees or smaller companies with high employee turnover, low-cost SMS software will easily be one of your best investments in the SMS.
 In Europe, SMS databases are required to hold hazard reporting data.
-For more about this, see How to Comply with Regulation (EU) 376/2014 - Aviation ECCAIRS Reporting Compliance Software.

 Before we jump into the habits of effective organization for aviation safety managers, let’s briefly look at what being well organized actually means.

 A well-organized safety manager will be able to answer most questions that start with things like-